xzos/PyZDDE/README.markdown

 pyz.numAper(0.25)                # method of type 4
 ```

+#### Is there anything missing?
+The short answer is yes!
+PyZDDE doesn't support array/ bulk ray tracing at this point in time.
+I hope in the near future this feature will be implemented.
+May be you can help (please look in the [issues page](https://github.com/indranilsinharoy/PyZDDE/issues/21))

 #### Getting started, usage, and other documentation:
 Getting started with PyZDDE is really very simple as shown in the "Hello world" program above.
 Please refer to the [Wiki page] (https://github.com/indranilsinharoy/PyZDDE/wiki).
 It has detailed guide on how to start using PyZDDE.